 1 academic credit per 50 hours is available at an additional fee of US $125 per credit from the U.S. academic school of record, The College of New Jersey.

-Thuy Phan, our Vietnamese Country Manager, is also the Instructor of the Women & Leadership field course.
+Thuy, our Vietnamese Country Manager, is the main coordinator for custom internships in Vietnam.
 She has a Master’s degree in Gender & Development Studies from the Asian Institute of Technology in Bangkok and previously worked as Vice Director of the Center for Social Research and Development in Hue.
 She also gained experience as a Visiting Lecturer in different parts of Vietnam.

 (minimum 4 weeks)